EstDavid/uniswapv3-charts/README.md

 In order to pass custom chart options and price data to the ```Chart``` component, an object called ```priceCharts``` is used:

-When calling the Chart component, a custom set of options is used.
-The chart data is stored in an object called ```priceChart```

 ```javascript
 const priceChart = {
     symbol: priceObject.symbol,